-A consultant with a scholarly mindset and a peculiar expertise in the design and development of innovative services across several industries, always focussing on a mix of organisational and individual (behavioural) factors in data and information management.
+A freelance consultant with a scholarly mindset and a peculiar expertise in the design and development of innovative services across several industries, always focussing on a mix of organisational and individual (behavioural) factors in data and information management practices.

-A self-starter and a team leader, qualified librarian and project manager, familiar with a wide range of standards and platforms, author of books, papers, policies and guidelines on information retrieval and new media / digital things, in the last twenty years I have founded and managed two consultancies and a training agency, shaping groundbreaking innovations on behalf of major players across several industries.
+A self-starter and a team leader, qualified librarian and project manager, familiar with a wide range of standards and platforms, author of books, papers, policies and guidelines on information retrieval and strategies for new media / digital things, in the last twenty years I have founded and managed two consultancies and a training agency, shaping groundbreaking innovations on behalf of major players across several industries.

 2008-2013: Italian expat in London, leading the case for cyber security

 In September 2008 I moved to London, England, from Milan, Italy.